briankchan/SVMod/README.md

 ```
 mod folder
-├─mod.json
-└─Files
+├─Files
-  ├─a
+│ ├─a
-  │ ├─foo.unity3d
+│ │ ├─foo.unity3d
-  │ └─bar.unity3d
+│ │ └─bar.unity3d
-  └─v
+│ └─v
-    └─something.acb
+│   └─something.acb
+└─mod.json
 ```

-Note: The "mod.json" file isn't strictly necessary right now for mods that don't use copy_files (i.e. most mods), since the other metadata aren't used anywhere, but it's good information to have, and it might be used in the future to display and select individual mods to install.
+### Packaging

+When zipping mods to distribute them, please zip the files/folders inside the mod (i.e. "mod.json" and "Files"), and not the mod folder itself.
+There are plans to support zipped mods, and the possibility of having an extra folder inside the .zip file with an arbitrary name makes things a little annoying.

 ## Disclaimer

 Modifying and distributing game files is against the [Shadowverse Terms of Service](https://shadowverse.com/terms.php) (Article 5.3).
 The creator of this tool is not responsible for anything that happens to users or their accounts as a result of using this tool.

 (end disclaimer)<br>
-That being said, I don't think Cygames has much reason to go around suspending accounts or anything just for modifying art in local game files.
+That being said, it's unlikely that Cygames will go around suspending or banning accounts just for modifying art in local game files.